 You’ll just have to wait and see.

 To this day, there is little in this world I hate more than “wait and see”.
-However, a long, drawn-out period of waiting has taught me some hard truths.
+However, a long, drawn-out period of waiting has taught me some hard truths about waiting.
 I’ve learned that no matter how much I might wish to, we can’t hurry God.
 Some things are going to take as long as they are going to take.

-Don’t forget that some of God’s favorite people spent years waiting for the next thing
+Don’t forget that some of God’s best and brightest spent years waiting-

 Moses spent forty years marking time in the desert.
 Joseph waited decades between the birth and the culmination of his dream.
 Even Jesus was told to sit tight for thirty years before beginning the ministry He was born to do.
 Waiting doesn’t mean there is something wrong with you or that God has forgotten about you.
 It just means that God is busy working some things out in you and on your behalf before He launches you into your next project.